RomanShtyk/books/architecture/Designing_Data_Intensive_Applications.md

 Most databases that provide **serializability** today use one of three techniques:

 * Literally executing transactions in a serial order
-* Two-phase locking, which for sev‐ eral decades was the only viable option
+    * Two-phase locking, which for several decades was the only viable option What is Two-Phase Locking (2PL)?
+      Two-Phase Locking (2PL) is a concurrency control method used in database systems to ensure serializability — meaning,
+      the result of executing concurrent transactions is the same as if they were executed sequentially.
+It divides the process of acquiring and releasing locks into two distinct phases:

+          Growing Phase (Acquiring locks)
+          Shrinking Phase (Releasing locks)
+      Once a transaction releases its first lock, it cannot acquire any more locks.
+This ensures that no cycles can be formed in the "wait-for" graph, preventing deadlock.

 * Optimistic concurrency control techniques such as serializable snapshot isolation